rajonahmed749/Javascript-tricks/README.md

  - Divided into 4/ more file for better understanding<br/>

 ### The one chapter will be added in next weekend (closure and scope)

-    let me know what topic do you want by creating an issue
+    I'm back, let me know what topics do you want from me?